Kwsswart/writter/README.md

 # Writter

-This is essentially a clone of the twitter interface, that I am doing in order to practice and improve my ability with React and Flask
+This is essentially a clone of the twitter interface, that I am doing in order to practice and improve my ability with React and Flask.

+You may see a hosted version of this application [here](https://writter.herokuapp.com/ "Heroku application")

 ## Project Set Up